 - What are the differences between patents, industrial designs, trademarks, and copyrights?Patents are used to protect new and useful inventions, including software processes, manufacturing and production processes, devices, and products.
-Industrial designs, known as design patents in the United States, are used to protect visual designs in products.
+Industrial designs, known as design patents in the United States, are used to protect visual elements of a design as applied to an article.
 Trademarks are used to protect brands, images or slogans that are used for commercial purposes.
 Copyright is used to protect creative works.

 - What is patentable?

 Patentable inventions include new and useful products, machines, processes, and compositions.
-You can also patent new and useful improvements to patentable inventions.
+Improvements on other inventions are also frequently patented, provided they are not obvious improvements.

 - What are the different types of patents I can obtain?